onetep-devel/documentation/starting_with_onetep.rst

 MPI lets you run your calculation on as many processes as you like – even tens of thousands.
-However, there are practical limitations to how far you can go with onetep.
+However, there are practical limitations to how far you can go with ONETEP.
 Looking at :numref:`MPI` it becomes clear that you cannot have more MPI processes than atoms – or some processes would be left without work to do.
-In fact this limitation is even slightly stricter – to divide work more evenly onetep tries to give each processes a similar number of NGWFs, not atoms.
+In fact this limitation is even slightly stricter – to divide work more evenly ONETEP tries to give each processes a similar number of NGWFs, not atoms.
 For instance, for a water molecule run on two processes, it makes sense to assign the O atom and its 4 NGWFs to one process, and both H atoms (1 NGWF each) to the second process.
-If you try to run a calculation on on *three* processes, it’s very likely that onetep will do the same thing – assign O to one processes, both H’s to another process and the third process will wind up with no atoms.
+If you try to run a calculation on H:sub:`2`O on *three* processes, it’s very likely that ONETEP will do the same thing – assign O to one processes, both H’s to another process and the third process will wind up with no atoms.
 This will cause the calculation to abort.
 So, one limitation is **you will not be able to use more MPI processes that you